-External Asset Managers (EAM) also known as Independent Asset Managers (IAMs) are growing in size in Asia; especially in Singapore.
+External Asset Managers (EAM), also known as Independent Asset Managers (IAMs), are growing in size in Asia; especially in Singapore.
 EAM first appeared in Europe where many private bankers left the banks to set up independent offices to serve their clients.
 As Asian markets have matured and wealth has increased, there is a booming client base of affluent young people who are open to different forms of wealth management.

-What is an EAM?
+What is an External Asset Manager (EAM)?

-Do EAM’s need a Licence in Singapore?
+Do EAMs need a Licence in Singapore?

 The general categories of Fund Management Companies (“FMCs”) in Singapore are: